This post may contain affiliate links. Please see our disclosure policy.

 I’ve found that I actually prefer zucchini pickles to traditional cucumber pickles.
 I use a bread-and-butter pickle recipe, and the zucchini slices stay much firmer than the cucumbers!
 They’re delicious on burgers.

 While pickling fruit may initially sound odd, I’ve also come to love it.
 The balance of sweet and sour from products like pickled apples pairs perfectly with sharp cheese and crackers on charcuterie boards.
-Experiment to find your favorite pickle!
+Experiment to find the pickles you reach for again and again!

 The amount of salt, sugar, and spices you add to your pickles is entirely up to you.
 It’s safe to play with these ingredients.
 The vinegar in the brine is what makes pickles safe for water bath canning.